wa1tnr/PicoMite-tnr-a/README.md

 ***********************************************************************************************************************

 V5.07.01b1:
-Fixed bug in epoch function
+Fixed bug in epoch function.
 Increased number of WS2812 LEDs supported to 256.
 MM.INFO(pinno GPnn) implemented to give physical pin number for a given GP number.